Le Pavic, Gaëlle

 Biographical Statement

 Prior to this, Gaëlle worked as a researcher at the Department of Social Work and Social Pedagogy at Ghent University.
-She was involved in two research projects Horizon 2020: RefugeeWellSchool aiming at improving the wellbeing of refugees at schools and InHere standing for INclusive Holistic care for REfugees and migrants victims of sexual violence in Belgium, Ireland and the United Kingdom.
+She was involved in two research projects, Horizon 2020: RefugeeWellSchool, which aimed to improve the well-being of refugees at schools, and InHere, which stands for INclusive Holistic care for REfugees and migrants victims of sexual violence in Belgium, Ireland, and the United Kingdom.

-Over the past years, Gaëlle was a project manager at the Development Office of the College of Europe (Bruges) and prior to the French Embassy to Croatia.
+Over the past years, Gaëlle was a project manager at the Development Office of the College of Europe (Bruges) and before the French Embassy to Croatia.
 She designed and implemented numerous training programmes on EU matters and worked with civil society organizations in Croatia and Russia on projects mainly dealing with ethnic minorities, migrants and refugees as well as memories and narratives in post-conflict societies.
-She also performed internships at the European Delegations to Ukraine and to Moldova and at the French Embassy to Russia.
+She was also an intern at the European Delegations to Ukraine and later Moldova and at the French Embassy to Russia.

-She was awarded a full scholarship to study at the College of Europe where she conducted a research project focused on the European Union’s soft power toward its Eastern neighbourhood with Ukraine and Georgia as case studies.
-She also received a grant to prepare for the French Ecole Nationale d’Administration (ENA) during a nine-months training programme (Prep’ ENA).
+She was awarded a full scholarship to study at the College of Europe where she conducted a research project focused on the European Union’s soft power toward its Eastern neighbourhood with Ukraine - as a case study.
+She also received a grant from the French Ecole Nationale d’Administration (ENA) during a nine-months training programme (Prep’ ENA).